-In August 2020, the FASB issued new authoritative guidance to simplify the accounting for certain financial instruments with characteristics of liabilities and equity, including convertible instruments and contracts on an entity's own equity.
-The standard reduces the number of models used to account for convertible instruments and simplifies both the classification of debt on the balance sheet and the earnings per share calculation.
-The standard is effective for us in our first quarter of fiscal 2023 and will be applied on a modified retrospective basis.
-Early adoption is permitted from our first quarter of fiscal 2022.
-We are currently evaluating the impact of this standard on our condensed consolidated financial statements.
+In August 2020, the FASB issued authoritative guidance that simplifies the accounting for certain financial instruments with characteristics of liabilities and equity, including convertible instrument.
+The standard reduces the number of models used to account for convertible instruments and simplifies the classification of debt on the balance sheet.